Tianshui Tram: Line 2

+As construction of Line 2 started with phase 2 of the Line 1, the plans had already been cut and the southeast extension branch will now run from Yangpodong to Yingchuan Hekou, covering 10.2 km and serving 10 stations.
+It has been opened for 5.3 km with additional four stations until the airport together with the west extension on 18 June 2025.
+These extensions have triggered a reorganisation of operations, with the section of original line from Yangpodong to Tianshui Rail Station now operated as Line 2, with the main of the system becoming Line 1 from Tianshui South HSR station to Jingkunxijun Tianshui No.3 Middle School.

 Line 3

-Line 3 will be 7.25 km long and service 10 stations on the south bank of the Jie River in Qinzhou District.
+Line 3 is now planned to be 7.25 km long and service 10 stations on the south bank of the Jie River in Qinzhou District.

+Network map

 Rolling stock

 The rolling stock on Line 1 is constructed by China Railway Signal & Communication Vehicle Company in Changsha.
 The trams use supercapacitors combined with batteries, instead of overhead lines, and are charged only at stops.
 The trams are fully low floor, have a maximum speed of 70 km/h and have 58 seats, and a total carrying capacity of 370 persons.
 Each tramset consists of five short wheelbase carriages.
-It is the first implementation of CRSC's new low floor trams.
-The trams are nicknamed "Boyue", named after a man from the Three Kingdoms period, Jiang Wei's courtesy name Boyue.
+It is the first implementation of CRSC's new low-floor trams.

+The trams are nicknamed "Boyue" (伯约), the courtesy name of Jiang Wei, a military general from the historical Three Kingdoms period who grew up in Tianshui.